 In a nutshell, the standard Dutch tax return has 3 category boxes for different types of taxable income.
 Box 1 applies to employment income and home ownership, Box 2 applies to income from a substantial interest in a company and Box 3 to worldwide savings and investments held.

-Dutch Tax Rates – The Netherlands has some of the highest income taxes in the world – progressive tax rate bands for 2019 apply which include national insurance contributions:
+Dutch Tax Rates 2020 and 2021 – The Netherlands has some of the highest income taxes in the world – progressive tax rate bands apply which include national insurance contributions.

 Family – Married and/or co-habiting couples can be fiscal partners (under certain conditions) which can make the division of income and deductibles more efficient for your combined tax return.
 There are various tax credits available for those who have children.

 30% Rule – If you are recruited or transferred from another country for a position in the Netherlands you may qualify for the 30% ruling – this is where only 70% of your salary will be taxed, effectively lowering the tax rate.
 You must have “specific expertise” in your field and a minimum salary requirement for the position will apply.
 To get this ruling both you and your employer must file a detailed application to the tax office.
 The ruling lasts for 5 years.